softbalanced/erc20-atomicswap/README.md

 1. Ethereum

-     In this demo application, Ethereum is being swapped for Dash, so the application also communicates with an Ethereum blockchain.
+     In this demo application, Ethereum is being swapped for Balanced, so the application also communicates with an Ethereum blockchain.
 In this case, a smart contract that has been deployed to to the Ropsten test network.
 In order to use the demo app, you will need to interact with the Ropsten network via MetaMask.

     1. Install [MetaMask](https://metamask.io/)